swathi-devops95/ansible/README.md

 NOTE : If you would just like to print a variable, then enclose the variable in "{{varName}}" and there is no single quote concept 4 and if the variable is present in between the string of words, you don't have to enclose them in quotes.
 1) No two tasks of a play can have the same name.

+#### Ansible roles:

+roles/
+    common/               # this hierarchy represents a "role" tasks/            #
+            main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
+            main.yml      #  <-- handlers file
+        templates/        #  <-- files for use with the template resource ntp.conf.j2   #  <------- templates end in .j2
+        files/            #
+            bar.txt       #  <-- files for use with the copy resource foo.sh        #  <-- script files for use with the script resource vars/             #
+            main.yml      #  <-- variables associated with this role
+        defaults/         #
+            main.yml      #  <-- default lower priority variables for this role meta/             #
+            main.yml      #  <-- role dependencies